Table of Contents

 The interest rates on traditional savings accounts may differ based on market volatility and other factors.
 However, only online banks have an edge by offering more competitive yields.

 In general, interest rates on these accounts are on the rise.
-Contrary to this, traditional savings accounts usually offer lower interest rates compared to MMAs (Money Market Accounts) or CDs (Certificates of Deposit).
+Contrary to this, traditional savings accounts usually offer lower interest rates than MMAs (Money Market Accounts) or CDs (Certificates of Deposit).

 Traditional Savings Account Typical Minimum Balance

-A bunch of savings accounts have a minimum balance requirement if you’re looking to open an account.
+Many savings accounts have a minimum balance requirement if you want to open one.
 This minimum amount might also be needed to earn the highest interest rate and/or avoid fees.

 Pros and Cons of a Traditional Savings Account